vmware/dscr-for-vmware/Documentation/DSCResources/VMHostVssNic/VMHostVssNic.md

 ### Example 2

 The first Configuration creates a new VMKernel Network Adapter with the specified settings adding it to Standard Switch **MyVirtualSwitch** and Port Group **MyVirtualPortGroup**.
-The second Configuration updates the VMKernel Network Adapter added to Standard Switch **MyVirtualSwitch** and Port Group **MyVirtualPortGroup** by disabling IPv6 and enabling Dhcp.
+The second Configuration updates the VMKernel Network Adapter added to Standard Switch **MyVirtualSwitch** and Port Group **MyVirtualPortGroup** by disabling IPv6 and enabling DHCP.

 ```powershell
 Configuration VMHostVssNic_WhenAddingVMKernelNetworkAdapter_Config {